vendramin/roots/README.md

 Folders
 =======
-The follopwing folders contain all the exceptional braidings of diagonal type (that is neither Cartan nor super type):
+The following folders contain all the exceptional braidings of diagonal type (that are neither of Cartan type nor of super type):

 ```
 rank2/